PritamAich/Zomato-PowerBI-Report/README.md

 # <ins>Zomato Bangalore Restraunt Review Power BI Report</ins>

-This is a power BI report analyzing Zomato Review dataset dataset for Bangalore.
+This is a power BI report analyzing Zomato Review dataset for Bangalore.

 Report is based on the following Business Problems: